Studienstiftung des deutschen Volkes: Admission

 If admission occurs before the end of the fourth semester, sponsorship is usually granted until the end of the sixth semester.
-An extension of the scholarship beyond the sixth semester usually depends on academic performance in the first four semesters.
+An extension of the scholarship beyond the sixth semester usually depends on academic performance in the first four semesters (students need to be in the top 10 % to 15 % of their class).
 In borderline cases, aspects other than academic achievements – such as exceptional social engagement or particular personal circumstances – may positively influence the decision to approve further funding.
 After an application has been approved, funding is awarded from the 6th semester until studies are completed (for example, until the master's degree or state examinations have been completed).
-In 2023, 93,5% of requests for further funding were approved.
+In 2025, 95% of requests for further funding were approved.

-The Studienstiftung also offers a doctoral scholarship for highly qualified and prosocial PhD students.
-The doctoral scholarship accepts applications from doctoral candidates at universities in Germany and at universities worldwide under certain conditions.
+Funding

+The German Academic Scholarship Foundation is primarily funded through public resources.
+The Federal Ministry of Research, Technology and Space (Ministerium für Forschung, Technoloie und Raumfahrt) is the largest contributor, accounting for around 91 % of the total budget.
+In addition, the budget is composed as follows (as of 2025):